socratesmosko/DigitalAgency-Website/README.md

 # Modern Digital Agency Example Website Using jQuery

-This is a Digital Agency example website. (front-end only).
+This project is an example digital agency website using jQuery.
+The site highlights the digital agency's skills, with a modern front-end allowing users to see all the services and more.

 Technologies Used:
 - jQuery